 - Small and Emerging Business (SEB) Directory/Search – City of Omaha Human Rights and Relations

 We have installed a plug-in for language translation on our website, which is positioned at the top right of this page.
-Application preview documents are currently provided in both Spanish and English.
-A transcript will be provided each cycle of the funding information video, which will include auto-generated closed captions in English.
+Application preview documents will be provided in both Spanish and English.
+Transcripts will be provided each cycle for funding information videos, which will include auto-generated closed captions in English.
 Word (docx) versions of additional materials can be shared upon request for independent translation.

 If additional language assistance or accessibility supports are needed to apply, please email Tess at firstname.lastname@example.org.
 We proudly partner with World Speaks for translation services, and Front Porch will cover the cost of pre-approved services during application periods.